cesedebe/E-comm-pytest-automation/README.md

-# E-commerce Site Test Framework - Base
+# E-commerce Site Test Framework

-This repository contains an automated test framework base, designed for an e-commerce site built with WordPress and WooCommerce.
+This repository contains an automated test framework, designed for an e-commerce site built with WordPress and WooCommerce.
 The site utilizes the StoreFront theme and features both frontend and backend tests.

-This repo is to serve as a base to write add more tests and practice QA Automation.
+This repository is to serve as a base to write add more tests and practice QA Automation.

-There are only 16 automated tests included in this base repo.

 ## Features